bootcamp-instructors/project1-s18/README.md

-# project1-s18
+# Project 1 - Campaign Website

-Student assignment, to be completed on the first Friday of class
+To be completed independently by each student during class time on Friday during Week 1.

+Read /docs/requirements.md for instructions.